DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/articles-to-base-topics-off-of/very-general/Node.js Garbage Collection Explained.md

 The Advantages of Using a Garbage Collector
 -------------------------------------------

-*   it prevents **wild/dangling pointers** bugs,
+-   it prevents **wild/dangling pointers** bugs,
-*   it won't try to free up space that was already freed up,
+-   it won’t try to free up space that was already freed up,
-*   it will **protect** you **from** some types of **memory leaks**.
+-   it will **protect** you **from** some types of **memory leaks**.

-Of course, using a garbage collector doesn't solve all of your problems, and it’s not a silver bullet for memory management.
-Let's take a look at things that you should keep in mind!
+Of course, using a garbage collector doesn’t solve all of your problems, and it’s not a silver bullet for memory management.
+Let’s take a look at things that you should keep in mind!

 #### Things to Keep in Mind When Using a Garbage Collector

-*   **performance impact** - in order to decide what can be freed up, the GC consumes computing power
+-   **performance impact** - in order to decide what can be freed up, the GC consumes computing power
-*   **unpredictable stalls** - modern GC implementations try to avoid "stop-the-world" collections
+-   **unpredictable stalls** - modern GC implementations try to avoid “stop-the-world” collections

 Node.js Garbage Collection & Memory Management in Practice
 ----------------------------------------------------------